9 Vegan Makeup Brushes For A Flawlessly Fur Free Face

 Especially with the second section of brushes on our list, the ones with either less sustainable wood or totally non-compostable handles as well as bristles, it’s important to get as much life out of these brushes as possible.

 So how to go about making the most sustainable choice when it comes to makeup brushes?
 Start by sticking to what you have.
 The most sustainable makeup brushes are the ones you already have.
-Do you REALLY need to buy new brushes?
+Do you really need to buy new brushes?

 If the answer is unequivocally yes, can you buy a second had set that has been well looked after?

 If you don’t already own makeup brushes and can’t find any second hand options, the next best thing is to buy high quality vegan makeup brushes, and only buy what you need.
 Minimalism also means minimal impact!
-While the vegan makeup brush sets below are great, you might not need a full 12-piece set if you already own some brushes or don’t apply tons of makeup.
+While the vegan makeup brush sets above are great, you might not need a full 12-piece set if you already own some brushes or don’t apply tons of makeup.

 Proper brush care and maintenance can also help drastically improve the lifespan of your vegan makeup brushes.
 This means washing your brushes thoroughly and often, and letting them fully dry out.
 Leaving your makeup to cake and clump in the bristles is the shortest path to early brush retirement (and smudged makeup).